ResourceDataInc/Centroid/python/README.md

 ## Installation

-The Centroid python package is hosted at [PyPi](https://pypi.python.org/pypi/centroid).
+The Centroid Python package is hosted at [PyPi](https://pypi.python.org/pypi/centroid).

-You can install Centroid using pip with `pip install centroid` or you can download, unpack and `python setup.py install` it.
+You can install Centroid using pip with `pip install centroid`, or you can download Centroid, unpack, and `python setup.py install` it.

 ## Usage

-You start by declaring your application's configuration values in JSON.
-This example is storing the database's server address.
+Begin by declaring your application's configuration values in JSON.
+The following example stores the database's server address.

 ```json
 {